realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 Put [dt-blob.bin](http://wiki.stereopi.com/files/dt-blob.bin.zip) file to /BOOT partition.
 Do not forget to extract it from ZIP archive.

 #### 3. First boot (important!!!)
 After the first boot you'll see setup wizard.
-Choose all settings you need, but please **SKIP latest step - "check for updates"**.
+Choose all settings you need, but please **SKIP the latest step - "check for updates"**.
 Enable camera:

 `sudo raspi-config`